 You can change a woman's life...

-- Leading presentations and workshops on legal rights
+- Lead presentations and workshops on legal rights

-CWEALF values the time and effort the Cooperating Attorneys donate to our agency and clients.
-CWEALF's staff will work with you to ensure your experience is positive by identifying your interests according to practice specialties and geographic locations, the number of cases you would like referred to you, etc.
+Our program is flexible and our staff will work with you to ensure your experience is positive by identifying your interests according to practice specialties and geographic locations, the number of cases you would like referred to you, and any other preferences.

 Are you an attorney?

 Download and complete the Cooperating Attorney Form.
 Once you download the form, the button to submit via email will work.
-You can also return it to Denise Rhone, CWEALF's Legal Education and Outreach Coordinator via fax or mail.
+You can also return it to Denise Rhone via fax or mail.

 - Mail: 75 Charter Oak Avenue, Suite 1-300, Hartford, CT 06106